 Achieving global nuclear disarmament is one of the oldest goals of the United Nations.
 It was the subject of the General Assembly’s first resolution in 1946.
 After general and complete disarmament first came onto the General Assembly’s agenda in 1959, nuclear disarmament has remained the most important and urgent objective of the United Nations in this field.
 Since 1975, it has been a prominent theme of the review conferences of States parties to the Nuclear Non-Proliferation Treaty.
 In 1978, the General Assembly’s first Special Session on disarmament reaffirmed that effective measures for nuclear disarmament have the highest priority.
 And it has been supported by every United Nations Secretary-General.

 Yet today, some 15,000 nuclear weapons remain.
 Countries possessing such weapons have well-funded, long-term plans to modernize their nuclear arsenals.
 More than half of the world’s population still lives in countries that either have such weapons or are members of nuclear alliances.
-As of 2016, while there have been major reductions in deployed nuclear weapons since the height of the Cold War, not one nuclear warhead has been physically destroyed pursuant to a treaty, bilateral or multilateral, and no nuclear disarmament negotiations are underway.
+As of 2017, while there have been major reductions in deployed nuclear weapons since the height of the Cold War, not one nuclear warhead has been physically destroyed pursuant to a treaty, bilateral or multilateral, and no nuclear disarmament negotiations are underway.
 Meanwhile, the doctrine of nuclear deterrence persists as an element in the security policies of all possessor states and their nuclear allies.
-This is so—despite growing concerns worldwide over the catastrophic humanitarian consequences of the use of even a single nuclear weapon, let alone a regional or global nuclear war.
+The prevailing security challenges cannot be an excuse for continued reliance on nuclear weapons and for abrogating our shared responsibility to seek a more peaceful international society.

 These facts provide the foundation for the General Assembly’s designation of 26 September as the International Day for the Total Elimination of Nuclear Weapons.
 This Day provides an occasion for the world community to reaffirm its commitment to global nuclear disarmament as a high priority.
 It also provides an opportunity to educate the public—and their leaders—about the real benefits of eliminating such weapons, and the social and economic costs of perpetuating them.
 Commemorating this Day at the United Nations is especially important, given its universal membership and its long experience in grappling with nuclear disarmament issues.
 It is the right place to address one of humanity’s greatest challenges, achieving the peace and security of a world without nuclear weapons.